 - b.
 Project 1.2: Private Sector Decarbonization and Repowering Program.
-All CFPPs, except for the Mindanao CFPP, are owned by the private sector.
+The CFPPs in the Philippines are predominantly owned by private sector entities, except for the Mindanao CFPP, which is under a BOT concession until 2031, after which ownership of the plant will be transferred to the PSALM.
 Although the DOE implemented a moratorium on greenfield CFPPs starting from October 2020, there remains a large imbalance between the current plus expected energy demand growth and the new capacity pipeline.
 The energy sector faces dual pressure to develop new RE sources and retire or repurpose their coal assets, while ensuring that the country's energy security is preserved.
 Such balancing requires significant capital mobilization for the private sector, and thus it is necessary to incentivize the private sector to expedite this transition.
 ADB is proposing to utilize non-sovereign financing facility (\$120 million concession debt from CIF-ACT, \$2 million grant from CIF-ACT, \$240 million debt from ADB, \$240 million funding from commercial cofinanciers) for following two subcomponents: - Subcomponent A. ADB is proposing to utilize sustainability-linked lending facility to incentivize private sector borrowers with a significant portfolio of operational CFPPs to accelerate voluntary retirement and/or repurposing of these CFPPs in their portfolio.
-In parallel, such lending also aims to promote the development of RE as an alternative source of electricity supply.
-This is accomplished by offering pricing incentives and/or triggering disbursement milestones when the borrower meets pre-agreed environmental, social, developmental, and/or governance targets. - Subcomponent B. Significant investments are still needed to deploy firm RE sources for replacing outgoing CFPPs.
+In parallel, such lending also aims to promote the development of

+RE as an alternative source of electricity supply.
+This is accomplished by offering pricing incentives and/or triggering disbursement milestones when the borrower meets pre-agreed environmental, social, developmental, and/or governance targets.

+- Subcomponent B. Significant investments are still needed to deploy firm RE sources for replacing outgoing CFPPs.
 ADB financing (cofinanced by CIF-ACT) will provide concessional and commercial funds to accelerate the development of RE in the Philippines (including technologies that have not yet achieved grid parity such as floating solar, pump hydro, battery energy storage system [BESS], etc.).
 Such funding will be provided as "stapled" financing to ensure benefits of concessional financing are considered in optimization of tariffs quoted by the bidders. - c.
 Project 1.3: Accelerating Development of Renewable Energy and Transition from Coal.
-IFC will utilize ACT funding (\$140 million concession debt from CIF-ACT, \$5 million grant from CIF-ACT, \$280 million debt from IFC, \$280 million funding from commercial cofinanciers) to cofinance greenfield RE projects including BESS and other technologies (such as offshore wind, floating solar and pumped hydro) to allow them to be more price competitive versus coal.
+IFC will utilize ACT funding (\$140 million concession debt from CIF-ACT, \$5 million grant from CIF-ACT, \$280 million debt from IFC, \$280 million funding from commercial cofinanciers) to incentivize private sector utilities to consider voluntary early retirement or repurposing and transition from CFPPs across their energy asset portfolios through, for example, sustainability-linked loans or bonds.
+This project will be implemented by cofinancing towards greenfield RE projects including BESS and other technologies (such as offshore wind, floating solar and pumped hydro) to allow them to be more price competitive versus coal.
 This will create supply of price competitive, reliable RE power to the market, accelerating the contracting of PPAs backed by RE and displacement of PPAs backed by coal.
 This approach is aligned with the GOP's policy initiatives in the recent years such as RPS and GEAP, among others, to facilitate large-scale deployment of RE.
+This will be complemented by further developing firm RE power projects or sustainability targets and plans at the corporate level of private sector utilities, which then underpin sustainability linked financing instruments which can include concessional CTF funding to incentivize the transition.
+As many private sector CFPPs are owned through a portfolio of energy assets, this is the most appropriate stakeholder level to engage in facilitating the energy transition.